Search results for:

-MultiPHP is only be available if you have installed your Apache using EasyApache 4.
+MultiPHP is only available if you have installed your Apache using EasyApache 4.
 If you have used EasyApache 3 in the past, you can still upgrade to EasyApache 4 to utilize this feature.
-MultiPHP allows you to set individual PHP versions and configurations to be used easily with your domains on your cPanel account.
+MultiPHP allows you to set individual PHP versions and configurations easily with your domains on your cPanel account.

-- Start off by logging into your cPanel account.
+Step 1.
+Start by logging into your cPanel account.

-- Once logged in, you will want to navigate to the Software section and find the MultiPHP Manager icon.
+Step 2.
+Once logged in, you will want to navigate the Software section and find the MultiPHP Manager icon.
 Click that.

-- After you have applied the changes to the domain.
-It should now load using that PHP version that you had selected and changed it to.
+Step 4.
+After you have applied the changes to the domain, it should now load using that PHP version that you had selected and changed it to.